-- Problems in recovery procedure as discussed earlier : - 1. searching the entire log is time-consuming - 2. we might unnecessarily redo transactions which have already - 3. output their updates to the database. - Streamline recovery procedure by periodically performing checkpointing - 1.
+- Redoing/undoing all transactions recorded in the log can be very slow - Processing the entire log is time-consuming if the system has run for a long time - We might unnecessarily redo transactions which have already output their updates to the database. - Streamline recovery procedure by periodically performing checkpointing - 1.
 Output all log records currently residing in main memory onto stable storage. - 2.
 Output all modified buffer blocks to the disk. - 3.
-Write a log record < checkpoint> onto stable storage.
+Write a log record < checkpoint L> onto stable storage where L is a list of all transactions active at the time of checkpoint. - 4.
+All updates are stopped while doing checkpointing